GPS Reception and Interference

 2. Select the Beam Specs sub-tab.

-3. Enter 27.45 W in the Power: field.
+3. Enter 27.45 W in the Power field.

-4. Click Apply to accept your changes and to keep the Properties Browser open.
+4. Click Apply to confirm your changes and to keep the Properties Browser open.

-Modeling GPS global antenna pattern
+Modeling the GPS global antenna pattern

 1. Select the Antenna sub-tab.

-2. Select the Model Specs sub-sub-tab.
+2. Select the Antenna sub-tab's Model Specs sub-tab.

 3. Ensure GPS Global is selected in the Antenna Model field.

-6. Enter 80 % in the Efficiency: field.
+7. Enter 80 % in the Efficiency field.

-7. Click Apply to accept your changes and to keep the Properties Browser open.
+8. Click Apply to confirm your changes and to keep the Properties Browser open.

 Setting right-hand circular polarization